All Episodes

 I mean, a judge is a judge, right?

-That didn't seem to have an effect.
+So, I don't know, that didn't seem to have an effect.

-It didn't bother anyone then.
+That didn't seem to bother anyone then.

-Why would it bother anyone that he appointed judge?
+Why would it bother anyone that he appointed Judge?

 He's got social friends with the judge.

-He didn't, you know, work with the judge, wasn't business partners with the judge appointed based on recommendations and qualifications.
+He didn't, you know, work with the judge, wasn't business partners with the judge, appointed based on recommendations and qualifications.

 This judge is a very qualified judge, and federal judges are supposed to be fair and read the law properly.

-She's a United States district.
+She's a United States District.

-You have you know charge stacking in this case, you basically have the same charge 31 times.
+You have charge stacking in this case.

-Uh what is your take?
+What is your take?

-It's not a slam dunk case.
+It's not a slam-dunk case.

-Will that be admissible if it was in New York like the case you just tried, it would be admissible.
+If it was in New York, like the case you just tried, it would be admissible.

 Of course not.

-So that that can't be you.
+So that can't be used.

-I mean, it's not a slam dumb case.
+I mean, it's not a slam-dunk case.

-And don't forget, what a jury can do, what a jury can do is simply this.
+And don't forget, what a jury can do, what a jury can do, is simply this.

 They can feel that if someone's being treated unfairly.

-If they believe that there's a selective prosecution going on against Donald Trump, where others who did the same exact things were never even investigated, a jury could say, hey, a judge would have to let those comparisons in, wouldn't they?
+If they believe that there's a selective prosecution going on against Donald Trump, where others who did the same exact things were never even investigated, a jury could say, hey, the judge would have to let those comparisons in, wouldn't they?

 There could be people who are going to say it's not fair what happened here.